xhloze02/AMCEF-internship-application/README.md

-# Microservise for AMCEF internship application
+# Microservice for AMCEF internship application

 ## Guide:
 Make sure you have Python, Django, fastAPI and requests modules installed \